News & Publications

 - For charter cities, there is a provision about assigning district numbers.

 The bill changes the timing for redistricting: no earlier than August 1, 2021 and no later than 151 days before the jurisdiction’s regular election occurring after March 1, 2022.
 If the jurisdiction fails to meet that deadline, the power to redistrict falls to the superior court.

 The bill increases the number of public hearings required for redistricting legislation, specifies the timing of public hearings, and mandates public outreach, among other procedural changes.

 AB 1724 (Salas) Click here for the text of the bill

-Next Step: Assembly Elections and Redistricting; no hearing scheduled
+Next Step: Assembly Elections and Redistricting hearing cancelled at the Author’s request

 This bill would require every general law city and county to establish an independent redistricting commission to adjust boundary lines for districts for the legislative body following each decennial census, with certain requirements for commission membership and selection.